 Originally opened in 1999, our women and children’s program has ministered to over 2,500 individuals.
 Many of the women come to our shelter from an abusive situation that led to drug use and other mental health issues.
 We seek to show them the love of God the Father and allow them to love themselves because they are His daughters and His creation.
 Our counselors provide support for those battling addiction and chapel services allow the women to form and grow in their faith.

 The broken family used to be a mother and her children.
 More frequently, we now see men with their children seeking shelter and services.
-Opened in 2016, the U-shaped facility consists of four apartment-style units each with two bedrooms, a bathroom, living room, and small kitchenette.
+Opened in 2016, the U-shaped facility consists of four apartment-style units each with two bedrooms, a bathroom, a living room and a small kitchenette.
 Our Single Men with Children’s Shelter is designed to be a six-month program with the goal of setting the father up for success in the future with his children.
-The children are required to attend school or daycare while fathers are encouraged to find a part or full-time job, attend chapel services, receive parenting and life skills training, and more.
+The children are required to attend school or daycare while fathers are encouraged to find a part-time or full-time job, attend chapel services, receive parenting and life skills training and more.
 The newest of our shelters, this program is one of the few like it in the country.